 Your life is going to change overnight.
 A baby changes everything.
 So, whatever you planned for before the baby was born, might not hold true now.
 If you planned on joining work for example, the timelines could change depending on the real circumstances.
 Brace yourself for these changes.

 Being forewarned is being forearmed.
 So prepare yourself for all the changes in your life when the baby comes.
 But, no matter how difficult this initial phase might seem, this too shall pass.
 And before you know it, this squalling pink bundle will become an inseparable part of your life and someone you will come to love beyond everything else.
 And when you feel all low and stressed, remember you are a diva.
 So put on your best outfit and be the goddess you are.
-Allow us to help you find some gorgeous dresses from Hatch Label here.
+Allow us to help you find some gorgeous dresses over here.